anr-bmbf-pivot/draft-lenders-dns-cbor/draft-lenders-dns-cbor.md

 record class is elided, record class from the question is implied.
 If a record class is required to be provided, the record type MUST also be provided.

-The byte format of the record data follows the wire format as specified {{!RFC1035}}, section 3.3 (or other specifications of the respective record type).
-Mind that this specifically does not include the RDLENGTH field from {{!RFC1035}} as this value is encoded in the length field of the CBOR byte string.
+The byte format of the record data follows the wire format as specified {{-dns}}, Section 3.3 (or other specifications of the respective record type).
+Mind that this specifically does not include the RDLENGTH field from {{-dns}} as this value is encoded in the length field of the CBOR byte string.

 If and only if the record data represents a domain name (e.g., for CNAME or PTR records), the record data MAY be represented as a text string as specified in {sec:domain-names}.